Honda Lawn Mower Self Propelled Slow

 - Worn out transmission

 Don't concern yourself with these other possible causes just yet, they are less likely.
-We'll get straight to the solving the most likely cause, adjusting the drive cable.
+We'll get straight to the most likely cause, adjusting drive cable tension.

 Self Drive Types